 You never know where you’ll end up on a Windjammer Cruise (it’s up to weather and winds), but most include a few hours on dry land.

 On our second day, one that opened bright and sunny (but still a bit chilly), anyone who wanted to could go ashore on Isle Au Haut – a lobstering community with 68 year round residents.
 We all decided to stretch our legs, so the push yawl became our water taxi.
-On land, we walked past the minuscule Post Office, and up a boardwalk, through a field of wildflowers to the church built in 1852 (it was closed).
+On land, we walked past the minuscule Post Office, and up a boardwalk, through a field of wildflowers to the pretty island church built in 1852.

 For some reason, seeing the traps and hearing his stories reminded me of my interview years ago with Linda Greenlaw, who wrote the very funny “Lobster Chronicles” (but was most famous for being the real life female Swordfish Boat Captain in The Perfect Storm who pleaded with the captain of the doomed ship to turn around).
 I mentioned The Lobster Chronicles, how much I loved it, and how I’d interviewed the author years ago.

 The young man said, “that car that just drove by?
 That was her father.”
 Whose father?
 I asked.
 “Linda Greenlaw’s – that’s the guy you just waved at.
-Linda lived near him, but moved to the mainland a few years ago and I bought her lobster boat, the Mattie Belle.”
+Linda moved back to the mainland a few years ago and I bought her lobster boat, the Mattie Belle.”

 Of the 68 people who lived on this remote island, one was the father of the woman I’d just referenced.
 And he happened to drive by the second I uttered her name.
 And the man I randomly stopped to speak to now owns her boat.
 Apparently, I’d stumbled into a universe of mild-bending coincidences.